Tyroneekhator/Tyroneekhator/README.md

-A software engineer graduate who has done various projects that were given as assessments at Solent University Southampton looking for recruitment in apprenticeship.
+A software engineer graduate who has done various projects that were given as assessments at Solent University Southampton looking for an apprenticeship or entry-level job.
 Moreover, I am familiar with multiple programming languages with my projects being present on git hub.
 I've included my coding experience, education and skills below.